scidam/cmsplugin-nvd3/README.rst

   manage.py syncdb

-You can use the plugin in a single manner or embed it into text plugins.
+The plugin can be used in a single manner or embedded into text plugins.